Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

-Chris Paul and his Phoenix Suns teammates hit the court versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+Chris Paul will hope to make a difference for the Phoenix Suns at 10:00 PM on Tuesday against the Los Angeles Clippers in the 2023 NBA Playoffs.

-Below we will look at Paul's stats and trends, helping you make good picks on prop bets.
+With prop bets available for Paul, let's look at some stats and trends to assist you in making good predictions.

 Chris Paul Prop Bets vs. the Clippers